TrecApps/Trec-Apps-Services/README.md

 **Note: These services are currently written and configured to run on local machines (i.e. localhost)**

 **Note: The Gateway and Discovery service needs work before they can be used in a production environment but are currently usable in a local environment.
-The User Service can create and manage accounts, as well as create an OAuth2 Client, but OAuth2 support needs to be tested.
-All other services need to be tested (and one of them doesn't even compile!**
+The User Service can create and manage accounts, as well as create an OAuth2 Client.
+Link and Picture Services are still in development and will need to be tested!**

 ## Services